What Are Some of the Most Common Yellow Teeth Causes?

-While healthy teeth can vary in colour from pearly white to light yellow, having an excessive amount of yellowing on your teeth is usually a sign that something needs fixing.
-Luckily, there are several solutions available for rectifying this issue without much difficulty or hassle.
+While healthy teeth can vary in colour from pearly white to light yellow, having excessive yellowing on your teeth is usually a sign that something needs fixing.
+Luckily, several solutions are available to rectify this issue without difficulty or hassle.

-Take a look at this guide from My Local Dentists and discover the science behind teeth discolouration, identify the most frequent causes of yellowing teeth, and understand how to avoid them.
+Look at this guide and discover the science behind teeth discolouration, identify the most frequent causes of yellowing teeth, and understand how to avoid them.

 The structure of the teeth